Image

 Get Started

-• A business, occupation, or employment
+• Employment, business, or occupation-related travel

-• Attending school or other institution of higher education
+• School or higher education attendance

 Why You Need a Relentless DWI Administrative Hearing Lawyer in Platte County, MO

 For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why our Platte County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why the Combs Waterkotte Platte County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

-• Machines must be serviced every 35 days
+• Testing machines be maintained every 35 days by a licensed technician

 • Calibration and accuracy must meet legal standards